soilwise-he/SoilWise-documentation/tech/docs/technical_components/dashboard.md

 - A [search interface on metadata](#search-interface-on-metadata), search results are typically displayed in a paginated set of web pages.
 But alternatives, such as a map or chatbot, could be interesting.
 - A set of [diagrams showing an overview of the contents of the catalogue](#overview-of-catalogue-content); for example a diagram of the percentage of records by topiccategory, usage constraints or organisation.
-- A dashboard showing [indicators of soil health](#soil-health-indicators), soil potential as reported by memberstates

 Other parts of the user interface are:

 - [Metadata authoring and harvesting configuration](#manual-data-metadata-authoring)
 - [Data download & export](#data-download-export) options

 ``` mermaid
 flowchart LR